Justy031090/Midgit-engine/README.md

 Part of the thought of building this project is the ability to continue its development over time by building new features that will advance my learning as a developer.

+_Currently_ this is a basic app where you can search for Github repositories, sign up and store them in your accounts watchlist for later reference, or follow to watch it directly on owner's Github.

 ##### [Check out --v 1.0.0 ! =)](https://midgit-engine.netlify.app/)

 <img src="https://github.com/Justy031090/Midgit-engine/blob/main/snip-home.PNG?raw=true" width='400' height='200'/><img src="https://github.com/Justy031090/Midgit-engine/blob/main/snip-watchlist.PNG?raw=true" width='400' height='200'/>